-In the eSpace tree, under the Multilingual Locales folder, you have listed all languages for which your eSpace has translations and is where you are allowed to add other languages.
+In the eSpace tree, in the Multilingual Locales folder under the Interface layer, you have all languages for which your module can have translations and is where you are allowed to add other languages.

-In your eSpace, all elements that can be translated, such as, the text in Text widgets or the labels of Button widgets, are called Translatable Resources.
+In your module, all elements that can be translated, such as, the text in Text widgets or the labels of Button widgets, are called Translatable Resources.

-The translation of your eSpace is made exporting the translatable resources to files which are sent to the translator.
-After the translation job is done, the files are imported back into your eSpace and translations updated.
+The translation of your module is made exporting the translatable resources to files which are sent to the translator.
+After the translation job is done, the files are imported back into your module and translations updated.
 Learn more about the Translation Process.

-You may operate with the language locales (String that uniquely identifies the language as specified in RFC 1766 standard.) to, for example, change the language in which your application is running or display the current language of your application to the end-user, using the Language Built-in Tools.
+You may operate with the language locales to, for example, change the language in which your application is running or display the current language of your application to the end-user, using the Language Built-in Tools.

 To improve your translation process you may select which translatable resources are effectively to be translated and which aren't using the Translations Behavior Editor.

-You may also edit the translated texts in the Translation Behavior Editor.
+You may also edit translated texts in the Translation Behavior Editor.

 Adding Other Languages | Translatable Resources | Translation Process | Language Built-in Tools | Translation Behavior Editor